Blog

 Self-Insurance: Allowed

-State Fund: No state fund
+State Fund: There is no state fund

 Assigned Risk: National Workers Compensation Reinsurance Pool, administered by NCCI.

-Numerical Exceptions: Most employers in Arkansas with three or more employees are required by law to have workers’ compensation insurance coverage for their employees.
-There are exceptions to the three-or-more requirement, so employers with fewer than three should check with authorities before assuming they do not fall under the workers’ compensation laws.
-Employers in doubt may contact their agent or the commission’s Information Officer, its Operations/Compliance Division, or the Legal Advisor Division
+Numerical Exceptions: Most employers in Arkansas with three or more employees are required by law to have workers compensation insurance coverage for their employees.
+There are exceptions to the three-or-more requirement, so employers with fewer than three should check with authorities before assuming they do not fall under the workers compensation laws.
+Employers in doubt may contact their agent or the commissions Information Officer, its Operations/Compliance Division, or the Legal Advisor Division.

 Individual Waivers Allowed: Yes on limited basis.

-Contractors:
+Contractors: NA

 Special Notes: NA